Science AliveK-12 Teacher Professional Development and Curriculum

 Follow these four easy steps to enter the contest!

 Step 3: MAKE AN AWESOME VIDEO!
-Your PSA should show viewers why conserving energy is important and highlight at least two ways that people can use less energy in their home, at school or in the community.
+Your PSA should be fun, engaging and follow this year’s prompt.
 Videos will be judged on how clear and understandable the energy saving tips are & overall quality (visually appealing, sound, etc.).
+Review the video guidelines for length and group size.

 Other Support From: